tgrothe/tgrothe/README.md

 # Hi there, I'm Tobias Grothe! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with interests in all kinds of programming and new technologies.
+I'm a computer science student with interests in all kinds of programming and new technologies.

 ## About Me